Teycom/CZXCXXX/replit.md

 # Overview

 The Google Ads Campaign Automation Bot is an advanced desktop application that integrates with AdsPower browser profiles to automate Google Ads search campaign creation.
-The system features a modern Tkinter-based GUI with checkbox-based profile selection supporting 2000+ profiles, multiple ad titles (up to 15), multiple target locations/countries, and comprehensive language support.
-It uses Selenium WebDriver for browser automation with anti-detection capabilities and smart popup handling.
+The system features a modern Tkinter-based GUI with checkbox-based profile selection supporting 2000+ profiles, multiple ad titles (up to 15), multiple target locations/countries, and **SUPER ROBUST MULTILINGUAL SUPPORT**.
+It uses Selenium WebDriver with intelligent language detection and automatic fallback systems for Portuguese, English, and Spanish interfaces.
+The bot features advanced retry mechanisms and smart popup handling for maximum success rate across different language configurations.

 # User Preferences